 - Favorable Tax Treatment: The interest earnings that accrue on a bank’s BOLI is not subject to current taxation and ultimately will be received income tax-free if held until maturity.
 Similar tax-advantaged income for banks is typically available only on investments in bank-eligible municipal bonds.
 Where else can a bank “lend” money to an entity with high credit ratings and not pay current tax on that interest earned?

-Bank C-Suite officers are encouraged to contact Kelly Coughlin to discuss BOLI for their bank:
+Bank C-Suite officers are encouraged to contact David Shoemaker, CEO, Equias Alliance to discuss BOLI for their bank:

-Kelly Coughlin is an independent consultant with Equias Alliance, LLC (“Equias”).
-Kelly provides a balanced consultative approach in the design, implementation and administration of bank owned life insurance (BOLI) programs and nonqualified deferred compensation (NQDC) plans that best serve clients’ objectives and needs.
+David is an independent consultant with Equias Alliance, LLC (“Equias”).
+David provides a balanced consultative approach in the design, implementation and administration of bank owned life insurance (BOLI) programs and nonqualified deferred compensation (NQDC) plans that best serve clients’ objectives and needs.